Are Sugar Gliders difficult to breed? Not at all, mainly because they spend most of their infancy in their mother's pouch.

 Sugar Gliders will mate year round, provided they have enough protein.
 They usually have 2 babies at a time, 4 to 6 babies a year, if weanlings are removed after independent.

 The male may remain with the female throughout the entire birthing process, but it is best to simply leave the mother alone during this period.
 When they are out of the pouch, covered with fur, have their eyes open and have been eating solid food for 3-4 weeks they are 75% grown, independent and ready to ween.
 At this time, they can be gently handled for short periods of time.
-Just be sure that they are getting plenty of fruit & protein and are handled gently.
 Be sure not to remove them from the pouch before this time because once they are removed from the nipple, they cannot reattach themselves.
-When they are weaned, they should be gently handled frequently and gently, if they are to be pets.
+Once weaned they can be introduced to a variety of solid food including Glider EssentialInstant-HPW, and Re-Hydrate.
+These foods contain plenty of fruit & protein that Gliders need.
+They should be gently handled frequently, if they are to be pets.
+The Calming Glove is a fantastic tool to help build a stronger bond with your pet.

 How do I feed the newborns?